Fibonacci turbulence: Discussion

 Another unexpected conclusion follows from the entropy production balance in a steady turbulent state: even though the marginal statistics of the pumping-connected mode (averaged over all other modes) can be close to Gaussian, the correlations of that mode with other modes cannot be weak.

 Most of the present work was devoted to disentangling of the information encoded in strong turbulence.
-It was predicted that in weak turbulence most of the information is encoded in the three-mode statistics \cite{SF}, and here we confirm this prediction.
+It was predicted that in weak turbulence most of the information is encoded in the three-mode statistics \cite{SF}, and {Figure~\ref{mi_v_eq_F}} confirms this prediction.
 Yet in strong turbulence, we find that as much information is encoded in one-mode as in two-mode statistics, while three-mode statistics does not add much.
-This is potentially great news for turbulence studies.
-An important lesson is that measuring or computing mode amplitudes (or velocity structure functions) brings diminishing returns, that is less and less information, as one goes deep into the cascade.
+This {could be of practical importance for turbulence studies since it is much more difficult to collect, store and analyze statistics for three-mode and multi-mode distributions.} Another important lesson is that measuring or computing mode amplitudes (or velocity structure functions) brings diminishing returns, that is less and less information, as one goes deep into the cascade.
 The maximal information is encoded in the statistics of the Kolmogorov multipliers.
 Most of that information is encoded in the statistics of a single multiplier; less than 10\% is encoded in the correlation of neighbors.
 How to decode it is the task for the future.

 We wish to thank Yotam Shapira for helpful discussions.
 The work was supported by the Scientific Excellence Center and Ariane de Rothschild Women Doctoral Program at WIS, grant 662962 of the Simons foundation, grant 075-15-2019-1893 by the Russian Ministry of Science, grant 873028 of the EU Horizon 2020 programme, and grants of ISF, BSF and Minerva.
 NV was in part supported by NSF grant number DMS-1814619.
 This work used the Extreme Science and Engineering Discovery Environment (XSEDE), which is supported by NSF grant number ACI-1548562, allocation DMS-140028.